Dre Campbell Farm

 Diatomaceous Earth (DE) has become a natural insecticide in organic pest control.
 Its unique properties make it effective against a variety of insect pests.

-This article delves into DE and highlights its effectiveness and the range of pests it controls.
+This article delves into DE.
+It highlights its effectiveness and the variety of pests it controls, showcasing its benefits in pest management.

 Diatomaceous earth is a type of sedimentary rock.
 It can be crushed into a fine powder [1].

-When insects come into contact with DE, the coarse particles damage their waxy outer layer.
-This damage causes them to lose moisture and eventually die.
+When insects come into contact with DE, the microscopic particles absorb the waxes and oils from their outer coating.
+Without this protective layer, insects lose moisture and eventually die from dehydration.

 Effectiveness

-Diatomaceous earth is an excellent solution for insects with exoskeletons.
+Diatomaceous earth is an excellent insecticide for insects with exoskeletons.
 It targets ants, bedbugs, cockroaches, and fleas.

 However, several factors can impact the efficacy of DE.